Vertical Slice vs MVP: What’s the Difference?

 It’s important to mention, one of the biggest problems in the games industry is a lack of consistent definitions.
 A term that clearly means one thing at studio A can mean something completely different at studio B. This is compounded by the fact that similar terms are used outside of the games industry in ways that are more different still.
 For this article, we used a pinch of research, a dollop of experience, and a dash of common sense to try and give broadly applicable definitions.
 Consider yourself warned that they may not line up with your personal definitions.

-- What Is a Vertical Slice?
+- What Is the Purpose of a Vertical Slice?

 What Is a Vertical Slice?